 For each of the following sorting algorithms, tell us whether (1) it is stable, (2) it is unstable, or (3) it depends on the implementation.

-- 1. insertion sort Answer: stable
+- 1. insertion sort

-- 2. selection sort Answer: not stable
+- 2. selection sort

-- 3. quicksort Answer: not stable
+- 3. quicksort

-- 4. mergesort Answer: it depends on the implementation.
-When merging to adjacent sorted segments, and there are two equal values to move, the choice of which one to move could make it stable or unstable.
+- 4. mergesort

-- (b) 6 points The code for merge sort is given below.
+(b) 6 points The code for merge sort is given below.
 It contains errors.
 Fix the errors.
 Assume that method merge has the specification shown after the method.